soraxas/firmware/README.md

     $untoggleLayer
     $ifDoubletap toggleLayer fn

-Creating double-shift-to-caps may look like:
+Creating double-shift-to-caps may look like (If you are on Mac, see known issues.):

     <press Shift>
     $delayUntilRelease